SVET RATING Manual (light)

 - Velocity: Scalability is one of the most desirable features of popular protocols.
 Improving it must be the necessary part of a long-term growth plan for all projects rated "b+" and higher on their VELOCITY side.

-- Engineering: Some people are just good at building staff.
+- Engineering: Some people are just good at building stuff.
 They enjoy being challenged by the complexity of contemporary technologies.
 Also they have a character to see their designs to be fully implemented.
 They also follow the latest advancements and do timely upgrades.
 However, more often than not they keep being seduced by the next big and even more beautiful architectures they can create.
 That leaves users of their older but still well functioning platforms in a dust.
 ENGINEERING Rating assigns 'b+' to 'a+' to such masterly built mega-protocols.
 However, ratings drop as platform creators start to deviate from their initial objectives and to soften under a competitive pressure.

 - Transparency: Peoples suffer when they avoid a burden of decision making by delegating it to a selected (or elected) few.
 The diametrically opposite governance model is called The Nakamoto Consensus.
 It is 'a set of rules that verifies the authenticity of a blockchain network, using a combination of the proof-of-work consensus algorithm on a Byzantine Fault Tolerance (BFT) peer-to-peer network'.
 In fact, there are many different consensuses with different degree of decentralization.
 However, that which was created by Satochi Nakamoto became the one inspiring most of us.
 TRANSPARENCY Rating "b+" and higher is assigned to platforms with highest number of fully independent (decentralized) nodes.